-Spring is on the horizon, which means we're already plotting our favorite dishes!
+Spring is here, which means we're reveling in our favorite dishes!
 One of the season's most flavorful ingredients, the thistly artichoke is a delicious addition to the table — but its spiked leaves can intimidate.

 1. Prepare.
 Fill a large bowl with water and lemon juice, to be used after the trimming process.